 When developers submit apps to Microsoft, they’re scanned for any files that might harm the computer.
 If any packages in the app show malicious files, they won’t make it through to the app store.

-Even though apps are screened before entering the Microsoft Store, they’re scanned again with SmartScreen upon download, and the first time the app is run.
-We’ll discuss SmartScreen more in-depth in the “Edge Browser” section of this guide.
+Even though apps are screened before entering the Microsoft Store, they’re scanned again with SmartScreen upon download and the first time the app is run.
+In this guide’s “Edge Browser” section, we’ll discuss SmartScreen more in-depth.

 Unfortunately, the Microsoft Store’s scanning process isn’t 100% secure.
 So now and then, an app with shady intent makes its way through.
 Fortunately, Microsoft is quick to address these issues.

 Windows 10 constantly scans for and updates software to keep the device secure.
 These operating system updates maintain security and protect user data.
-In addition, Microsoft has a reputation for taking a more proactive approach to discovering and resolving any security vulnerabilities.
+In addition, Microsoft is known for taking a more proactive approach to discovering and resolving security vulnerabilities.

 Encryption secures your data by scrambling it into unreadable code.
-This data cannot be read without a sophisticated decrypting program, and only authorized users have access to the information.
+This data cannot be read without a sophisticated decrypting program, and only authorized users can access the information.

 Standard device encryption is available on all operating systems, including Windows 10.

-If you want to use Microsoft’s BitLocker encryption instead, it’s available on their Pro, Enterprise, and Education editions (it’s not available on the Home edition).
+If you want to use Microsoft’s BitLocker encryption instead, it’s available on their Pro, Enterprise, and Education editions (not on the Home edition).
 In addition, some users utilize both types of encryption for additional security.

-Windows’ native browser, Microsoft Edge, is quite different from its predecessor: Internet Explorer.
+Windows’ native browser, Microsoft Edge, differs from its predecessor, Internet Explorer.

 Internet Explorer was considered an inferior browser, so much so that it became a meme.
 So naturally, Microsoft has attempted to distance itself from Internet Explorer’s shoddy reputation.
 Microsoft launched Edge in 2015.

-Edge has three privacy levels, including basic, balanced, and strict.
+Edge has three privacy levels: basic, balanced, and strict.
 In addition, privacy settings in the browser are adjusted based on the settings you choose.

 SmartScreen is a Windows 10 feature that protects the computer from harmful applications and files.
 It works in Microsoft Edge, Microsoft Store, and other browsers, including Chrome and Firefox.
 The program checks all downloaded files and applications to be sure they’re not dangerous.

-During a Phishing Protection test carried out by NSS Labs, Microsoft Edge with SmartScreen enabled blocked over 95 percent of phishing attempts and over 98 percent of malware attempts.
+During a Phishing Protection test by NSS Labs, Microsoft Edge with SmartScreen enabled blocked over 95 percent of phishing attempts and over 98 percent of malware attempts.

 Let’s discuss this further in the next section.